About us

 dozens of Ngāi Tahu kits in the FamilyTreeDNA system, and there are even

-more in other systems like AncestryDNA, but we have either not
+more in other systems like AncestryDNA.

 Disclaimer: This project is not claiming that the haplogroup reports are accurate nor that they are indicative of settlement years.
 What is stated on this page is simply observation, and this project intends to work backwards through time rather than make bold statements.